-Ben & Jerry’s Is Putting Their Cows on a Low Methane Emissions Diet
+Ben & Jerry’s Is Putting Its Cows on a Low Methane Emissions Diet

 Do cows eat seaweed?
 On a Ben & Jerry’s dairy farm, yes.
-In May, the popular ice cream maker announced that they’ll be putting their cattle on a special diet to reduce emissions of methane.
+In May, the popular ice cream maker announced that it’ll be putting its cattle on a special diet to reduce emissions of methane.

 It’s no secret that animal agriculture and dairy farming are major contributors to global climate-warming greenhouse gas emissions.
 As a whole, the livestock sector is responsible for 14.5% of all GHG emissions; and, 40% of all methane emissions – a greenhouse gas 80x more potent that carbon dioxide – are specifically attributed to cows and other livestock.

-Ben and Jerry’s, of course, relies on dairy to make their famous ice cream products (imagine a world without Cherry Garcia!), but acknowledges that their milk consumption comes at a cost to the environment; nearly 50% of the company’s carbon footprint comes from the dairy they purchase from farms.
-They’ve launched an initiative – dubbed Project Mootopia – to tackle their climate impacts from their legions of dairy cows.
-The three-pronged approach includes stoking electricity-producing digestors with the 80 pounds of manure each cow produces every day, feeding their herd with crops that contain less synthetics and contribute to healthy soils, and, finally, slashing “enteric” emissions from their bovine friends.
+Ben and Jerry’s, of course, relies on dairy to make its famous ice cream products (imagine a world without Cherry Garcia!), but acknowledges that their milk consumption comes at a cost to the environment; nearly 50% of the company’s carbon footprint comes from the dairy it purchases from farms.
+It’s launched an initiative – dubbed Project Mootopia – to tackle the climate impacts of its legions of dairy cows.
+The three-pronged approach includes stoking electricity-producing digestors with the 80 pounds of manure each cow produces every day, feeding the herd with crops that contain less synthetics and contribute to healthy soils, and, finally, slashing “enteric” emissions from its bovine friends.